anhgelus/molehunt/README.md

 ## Credits

-Creator of the skin used is unknown.
+Creator of the default skin used is unknown.

 Thanks @leo-210 for the help!